Deploying RDO is a quick and easy process. Setting up an OpenStack cloud takes approximately 15 minutes, and can be as short as 3 steps.

 Once the process is complete, you can log in to the OpenStack web interface "Horizon" by going to http://$YOURIP/dashboard.
 The username is "admin".
 The password can be found in the file keystonerc_admin in the /root/ directory of the control node.

-Now that your single node OpenStack instance is up and running, you can read on about running an instance, configuring a floating IP range, or about expanding your installation by adding a compute node.
+Now that your single node OpenStack instance is up and running, you can read on about running an instance, configuring a floating IP range, configuring RDO to work with your existing network, or about expanding your installation by adding a compute node.